-In this NICU, the design team used digitally controlled lighting to provide the ability to have ‘lighting-scenes’, developed from many patient care considerations.
-Patients can require immediate care so medical staff have lighting controls placed in close proximity to the baby’s bed.
-No matter the time of day, care providers can press a single button to have an ‘all-on’ emergency lighting.
-A benefit of the digital controls is that changes of switching and light levels over time are possible without needing invasive wiring modifications or disrupting patient care.
+In this NICU, the design team used digitally controlled lighting to provide the ability to have “lighting scenes,” developed from many patient care considerations.
+Patients can require immediate care so medical staff has lighting controls placed in close proximity to the baby’s bed.
+No matter the time of day, care providers can press a single button to have an “all-on” emergency lighting.
+A benefit of digital controls is that changes in switching and light levels over time are possible without needing invasive wiring modifications or disrupting patient care.

 Multiple lighting control points are available around the patient room, but when a switch has a unique need it was given a single location.
 In the NICU patient rooms, families have a zone of space designated as their comfort area.
 The light controls in this area support different light levels for reading, working and nighttime.
-Amber colored night-lights are located below the height of baby’s bed so they will not interrupt sleep but allow parents to see details at night.
+Amber-colored night lights are located below the height of the baby’s bed so they will not interrupt sleep but allow parents to see details at night.
 The lighting controls are one of the ways families can customize the patient room environment.